UdaraChamidu/UdaraChamidu/README.md

 ## 💻 Projects

-Here are some of my standout projects from [my GitHub](https://github.com/UdaraChamidu) and CV:
+Here are some of my standout projects from [my GitHub](https://github.com/UdaraChamidu)

 ### 🩺 [Medical Chatbot](https://github.com/UdaraChamidu) *(Ongoing)*
 A multimodal AI chatbot using FastAPI and Groq’s vision-language models to analyze medical images and symptoms, providing diagnostic insights.